-Here, in a time slot, the traveler, in position #3 ($R{3,2}$, $B{2,2}$), sends to the central controller the message "request" in order to add the points of interest (boarding or the right track).
-After that it is advised, through a "response" message, that the request was received, how to reach its destination in time and how to use location based services.
 In bidirectional VLC transmission we use different codes in the frame structure for uplink and downlink.
-Taking into account the frame structure (Figure 3), results show that the codification of both signals is synchronized (Sync).
+Taking into account the frame structure (Figure 6), results show that the codification of both signals is synchronized (Sync).
 The "request" message includes the complete address of the traveller (Sync+ID) and the help need (Payload Data).
 In the "response" message the block (ID), in a pattern [000000], means that a response message, from the local manager, is being sent.
 The next block (6 bits) identifies the address (INFO) for which the message is intended and finally in the last block appears the requested information (Payload Data).
-Here, the emitter controller [000000] responds to a request of a passenger located in position # 3 ($R{3,2}$, $B{2,2}$) and sends back the requested information.
+Here, the emitter controller [000000] responds to a request of a passenger located in position # 3 ( $R{3,2}$ , $B{2,2}$ ) and sends back the requested information.

-C. Multi-person cooperative localization
+E. Multi-person cooperative localization

 An unforeseen pandemic is facing the world caused by a corona virus known as SARS-CoV-2.
-Transmission of the coronavirus is possible indoors, especially when people spend extended periods in crowded and poorly ventilated rooms [17].
+Transmission of the coronavirus is possible indoors, especially when people spend extended periods in crowded and poorly ventilated rooms [24].
 The widely accepted main transmission mechanism is through droplet borne pathways.
-Person-to-person spread to be the most common form of transmission, occurring mainly among people who are within 2m of each other for a prolonged period of time.
-This means people should stay the recommended distance apart from others.
-It also means people should avoid gathering in groups, crowded places and mass gatherings.

 Person-to-person spread to be the most common form of transmission of COVID-19, occurring mainly among people who are within 2m of each other for a prolonged period of time.
 This means people should stay the recommended distance apart from others.
 It also means people should avoid gathering in groups, crowded places and mass gatherings.
 So, in crowded building the routes to a specific place should avoid those regions.
 We consider that the risk of transmission exists if the distance between two users is less than 2 m.
-The system has to alert the users to stay away from those regions and to plan the better route to the desired wayfinding services
+The system has to alert the users to stay away from those regions and to plan the better route to the desired wayfinding services.